Cat5TV/pinecraft/README.md

 **Pass**

-- Raspberry Pi 4 8 GB
+- Raspberry Pi 4 8 GB (Fast SD Card can accommodate 2-3 players no problem, add external fast USB 3.0 storage for 10+ players)
-- Khadas VIM4
+- Khadas VIM4 (Excellent performance for 10+ players out of the box)

 **Fail**

-- Radxa ROCK 3A 8 GB
+- Radxa ROCK 3A 8 GB (Worldgen is unusably slow)

 Server Versions